danisbagus/ola-hr-web/README.md

 # ola-hr-web
-ola-hr-web is the frontend web application for OlaHR, a modern Human Resource Information System (HRIS) that provides organizations with an intuitive interface to manage their HR operations.
+ola-hr-web is the dashboard web for OlaHR, a Human Resource Information System (HRIS) that implement Role Based Access Control (RBAC).